k8stooling/kaniko-standalone/README.md

 The action relies on kaniko binaries extracted from the public container image, these binaries are run in a chroot environment that mimics a basic container.

-The action has the binaries hardcoded to my public repo, this might be fine-tuned in the future.

 The action takes four parameters:

 ```